jdijt/software-testing---PT_MA2_1/Lab2/final/IBAN-testreport.md

 ## Tests

-We applied one test for valid IBAN numbers in which case `iban` should always return `True` and one for invalid IBAN numbers which should always return `False`.
+We applied one test for valid IBAN numbers and one for invalid IBAN numbers.

 ### Valid IBAN test